pmelsted/bifrost/README.md

 **Can I mix different file formats in input?**

 Yes, as long as they are FASTA, FASTQ and GFA.

-**Can I provide in input a file which is a list of files?**

-Yes, a text file containing one input filename per line with no empty lines can be given in input.

 **If I input a GFA file for building the de Bruijn graph, does it need to contain an already compacted de Bruijn graph?**